 If you have any open wounds, they must be securely covered.
 If you have any communicable illness – including colds or influenza – please come watch but do not train!
 It is important to thoroughly wash your hands with soap up to your elbows before and after class, and to carefully not touch your own face, eyes, ears, or mouth with your hands until you have had the chance to wash again.
 If you get a cut or begin to bleed on the mat, ask your partner to help you get your injury covered and disinfectant to clean any blood on the mat.
 To avoid contamination, our policy states that it is your responsibility to clean up after any blood you spill.

-We have developed a special database on this website which we use to record and track the progress of all Aikido Chuseikan students.
-All active members are expected to use this system to record their attendance each time they train.
+We use a special database (ZenPlanner) to manage payments, memberships, and to record and track the progress of all Aikido Chuseikan students.
+All active members are expected to use this system to record their attendance (sign in) each time they train.
 This ensures that the instructors always have up-to-date contact information for all students, and can monitor the progress of each student and track their readiness for promotion.
-When you register and join the Aikido Chuseikan family, you will be given instruction as to how to register and log into this website, access the database, and access your profile and update your training record.
+When you register and join the Aikido Chuseikan family, you will be given instruction as to how to register, download the mobile app, and access your profile and update your training record.